smenon02/Recon8D/README.md

 # ML_Metabolism_Regulation
-Using multiomic machine learning to identify key regulators in cancer metabolism
+Using multiomic machine learning to identify key influencers of cancer metabolism